efwGrp/efw4.X/docs/e/example19.md

 # EFW Batch Processing Example Introduction

-EFW (Escco Framework) provides powerful batch processing capabilities that allow developers to write batch processing logic using JavaScript and execute it in both Windows and Linux environments.
+EFW provides powerful batch processing capabilities that allow developers to write batch processing logic using JavaScript and execute it in both Windows and Linux environments.
 The following is a complete batch processing example.

 ## 1. Processing Startup Scripts